-160. Beginning in 2019, the FTX Entities began offering the YBAs to public investors through its Earn program.
-Plaintiff and other similarly situated individuals invested in FTX's information on Earn is described in a declaration submitted in the Voyager Chapter 11 proceedings by Joseph Rotunda, Director of Enforcement of the Texas State Securities Board, on October 14,
+- 160. Beginning in 2019, the FTX Entities began offering the YBAs to public investors through its Earn program.
+Plaintiff and other similarly situated individuals invested in FTX's YBAs. - 161.
+The details of the Earn program are still listed on the FTX website, and additional information on Earn is described in a declaration submitted in the Voyager Chapter 11 proceedings by Joseph Rotunda, Director of Enforcement of the Texas State Securities Board, on October 14, 2022. - 162.
+Under the section titled "How can I earn yield on my FTX deposits?" on the FTX website, the company describes the Earn program thusly: